danBamikiya/movie-finder/README.md

 npm run build
 ```

-- To run and serve the production build locally:
+- To build and serve the production build locally:

 ```
 npm run build:serve-local